-The Devereux Resilient Leadership Survey (DERLS) is a 23-item, research-informed checklist that helps professionals reflect on behaviors associated with resilient leadership.
-Organized around four key protective factors – Relationships, Internal Beliefs, Initiative, and Self-Control—this tool can provide wonderful insight for leaders around areas of strength and growth opportunities in their current role.
+Authored by Rachel Wagner, MSW, and Nefertiti B. Poyner, Ed.D., the Devereux Resilient Leadership Survey (DERLS) is a 23-item, research-informed checklist that helps professionals reflect on behaviors associated with resilient leadership.
+Organized around four key protective factors – Relationships, Internal Beliefs, Initiative and Self-Control—this tool can provide wonderful insight for leaders around areas of strength and growth opportunities.

-- The DERLS helps leaders to look at Relationships.
-Positive relationships in the workplace foster support, teamwork, motivation, compassion and trust.
+- Positive relationships in the workplace foster support, teamwork, motivation, compassion and trust.
 These elements of healthy relationships increase staff’s sense of connection, commitment and productivity.

-- The DERLS helps leaders to look at Internal Beliefs.
-Staff with positive internal beliefs feel a sense of ownership, share their strengths, think creatively, feel valued, commit to the vision and mission of the organization and are generally positive and optimistic.
+- Staff with positive internal beliefs feel a sense of ownership, share their strengths, think creatively, feel valued, commit to the vision and mission of the organization, and are generally positive and optimistic.
 These elements of healthy internal beliefs create a thriving work environment where staff feel good and do good work.
-Staff will call upon these internal beliefs to help them stay centered, persevere during challenging times and be more resilient.

-- The DERLS helps leaders to look at Initiative.
-Positive initiative in the workplace results in good communication, problem-solving, professional development, growth, new ideas, positive feelings and a sense of support.
+- Positive initiative in the workplace results in good communication, problem-solving, professional development, growth, new ideas, positive feelings and a sense of support.
 These elements of healthy initiative ensure that staff are engaged, productive and proactive.
-Staff will call upon their initiative to think outside the box, stay positive and be more resilient.

-- The DERLS helps leaders to look at Self-Control.
-When positive self-control is fostered in the workplace it results in staff feeling understood, having clear boundaries, being flexible and using healthy coping skills.
+- When positive self-control is fostered in the workplace it results in staff feeling understood, having clear boundaries, being flexible and using healthy coping skills.
 These elements of healthy self-control ensure that staff are able to cope with their emotions in healthy ways.
-Staff will call upon their self-control to keep their cool during tough times, go with the flow during chaotic times and be more resilient.

-- Download a copy of the Devereux Resilient Leadership Survey (DERLS).
+- Download/print a copy of the Devereux Resilient Leadership Survey (DERLS).

 - View our webinar focused on the topic of Resilient Leadership.

-- Schedule a one-day professional development offering at your site!
+- Schedule a one-day professional development offering at your location!
 Contact Debi Mahler, Director of Professional Development, at [email protected], or fill out our Professional Development Needs Assessment Form.